AuburnSounds/Dplug/README.md

 - What is the oldest supported Windows version?

 Windows Vista.
 Users report plugins made with both DMD and LDC work on Windows XP.
-But this target isn't officially supported by D compilers.
+But XP isn't officially supported by D compilers.

 - What is the oldest supported OS X version?